SixSq/old.sixsq.github.com/_jobs/2019-01-14-operations.md

 ---

-SixSq is currently recruiting a **lead operations developer** who will take the lead in **refining the processes around our production and pre-production services**.
+SixSq is currently recruiting a **lead operations developer** who will **improve and refine the processes around our production and pre-production services**.
 These processes involve the deployment, maintenance, and support of our services on cloud and container infrastructures.